 This report is required by CCaTS.
 CCaTS provides scholars with templates in the first year.
 For the remainder of the award years, scholars are sent their previous year's reports to add their achievements and progress.

-CCaTS provides scholars with the NIH progress report and the internal progress report templates in early February, and the completed reports are due to the KL2 education specialist by March 15.
+CCaTS provides scholars with the NIH progress report and the internal progress report templates in early February, and the completed reports are due to the KL2 Education Coordinator by March 15.

 Milestone 2: Annual review with CCaTS Education Resources